Powerlearnproject/se-assignment-day-2-git-and-github-Dee-droid152/README.md

 You are still developing a project and don't want it publicly visible yet.
 For hybrid collaboration, you can start with a private repository and later make it public when the project is stable and ready for wider contributions
 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
+Steps to Make Your First Commit to a GitHub Repository
+1. Create a GitHub Repository
+Go to GitHub and log in.
+Click "New repository", give it a name, and choose public or private.
+Click "Create repository" (you can initialize it with a README or leave it empty).
+2. Set Up Git Locally (If Not Installed)
+Install Git (if you haven’t already) from git-scm.com.
+Verify installation by running: sh
+Copy code
+git --version
+Configure Git with your username and email: sh
+Copy code
+git config --global user.name "Your Name" git config --global user.email "your.email@example.com"

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.